 Membership into the Air Training Corps is open to all young people in School Year 8 and above.
 You can remain as a Staff Cadet until you are 20 years old and many cadets do!
-With almost 41,000 members and over 1,000 Squadrons, the Air Training Corps is one of the country’s premier youth organisations and the world’s largest youth air training organisation. the cadets are supported by a volunteer staff of nearly 10,000 uniformed and non-uniformed members, as well as 5,000 Civilian Committee Members.
+With almost 32,000 members and over 1,000 Squadrons, the Air Training Corps is one of the country’s premier youth organisations and the world’s largest youth air training organisation. the cadets are supported by a volunteer staff of over 10,000 uniformed and non-uniformed members, as well as 5,000 Civilian Committee Members.

 The Air Cadet Organisation provides the opportunity for members to take part in a huge and diverse range of exciting and challenging activities.
 Many are organised at National and Regional level, with many others taking place at Wing and Squadron levels.